clairej12/argon/docs/getting-started.rst

 Getting Started
 ===============

-Adding foundry to Your Project
+Adding argon to Your Project
 -----------------------------

 We recommend using `PDM <https://pdm-project.org/>`_ to manage your project's dependencies.